Ultralight scalar dark matter detection with ZAIGA: The ultralight scalar DM model

 \subsection{The model}

 For the linear coupling DM model, the action and the interaction Lagrangian density at the microscopic level are the following

 and

-where $\kappa=\frac{8\pi G}{c^{4}}$, $g_{\mu\nu}$ is the spacetime metric, and $\varphi$ denotes the dimensionless scalar DM field. $\beta_{3}$ is the beta function for $g_{3}$, $\gamma_{m_{i}}$ is the anomalous dimension from the energy running of the quark masses, $d_{e}$, $d_{g}$ and $d_{m_{i}}$ are the coupling parameters between DM and the electromagnetic field, the gluonic field as well as the masses of the electron and quarks.
+where $\kappa=\frac{8\pi G}{c^{4}}$, $g_{\mu\nu}$ is the spacetime metric, and $\varphi$ denotes the dimensionless scalar DM field. $\beta_{3}$ is the beta function for $g_{3}$, where $g_3$ is the QCD gauge coupling. $\gamma_{m_{i}}$ is the anomalous dimension from the energy running of the quark masses, $d_{e}$, $d_{g}$ and $d_{m_{i}}$ are the coupling parameters between DM and the electromagnetic field, the gluonic field as well as the masses of the electron and quarks.
 For convenience, we write the symmetrical and antisymmetric form for the coupling parameters of up and down quarks as

 To describe the behavior of the DM field near the Earth, the following phenomenological action is derived from the microscopic action Eq. (\ref{1})

 where $V({\varphi})=2\frac{c^2m_{\varphi}^2}{\hbar^2}\varphi^{2}$ is the quadratic scalar potential, $\rho_{E}=\frac{3M_{E}(\varphi)}{4\pi R_{E}^{3}}$ is the average density of the Earth.
 We can do the Taylor expansion for the Earth's mass